 From intelligent ICT infrastructure, to self-driving vehicles, to trash cans that ‘know’ when they are full and need emptying, cities the world over are harnessing the latest technologies to help streamline the management of many municipal functions and processes.
-In this blog post, journalist Stephen Cousins looks at how 3D technology is being used to do so.
+In this blog post, journalist Stephen Cousins looks at how smart 3d city models are being used to do so.

-Everyone’s talking about smart cities, but what that precisely constitutes remains elusive and hard to pin down.
+Everyone’s talking about smart cities, but what that precisely constitutes future urban environments remains elusive and hard to pin down.
 The term has been bandied about so much it seems even the simple installation of a set of LED streetlights gives some cities the inclination to call themselves ‘smart’.

 Yet there is real potential here.
 Smart city ecosystems can enhance the quality of life for citizens, improve their safety and efficiency, help business customers drive innovation and growth, and make cities more attractive to investors and potential visitors.